oroinc/documentation/user_guide/ui_components.rst

 Once you have clicked on a  link in the menu, the grid will appear.
 The grid contains all the entity records present in the system.
-For example, if you go to *"Customers"* and click *"Contacts"*, you will see the grid of all the contacts available.
+For example, if you go to *"Customers"* and click *"Contacts"*, you will see the grid of all the contacts available:

 .. image:: ./img/ui_components/grid.png

-Rows of the grid represent records of the entity chosen.
+- Rows of the grid represent records of the entity chosen.

-Columns of the grid are values of the record fields.
+- Columns of the grid are values of the record fields.

 .. note::